SMARTS Wellness Resources

 This is exactly what huge parts of the food and entertainment industries count on: our endless appetite for distraction and instant gratification.

-The result?
-We’re exhausted but can’t rest.
-We “catch up” on our phones but drift further from real connection.
-This passive drift is its own quiet choice—one that can lead to stress, high blood pressure, and, too often, a stroke or heart attack.
+We're exhausted but can't rest.
+We "catch up" on our phones but drift further from real connection.
+This passive drift is its own quiet choice, one that can lead to stress, high blood pressure, and, too often, a stroke or heart attack.

 Live with purpose.
 Choose life.